School of Accountancy

 ACCT 667.
 Cooperative Education.
 1-3 Credits.

 Student participation in a full-time professional work experience.
-Prerequisites: Permission of the departmental chair in accordance with departmental Cooperative Education policies and approval of Career Management.
+Prerequisites: Permission of the departmental chair in accordance with departmental Cooperative Education policies and approval of Career Development Services.

 ACCT 668.
 Accounting Internship.
 1-3 Credits.